EarlParkFallFestivalFoundation/earl-park-site/content/events/bluegrass.md

 tags : ["bluegrass"]
 ---

+`Days: Friday, September 3rd - Sunday, September 5th`

 The bluegrass line-up is still to be finalized at this time.
+Please checkout the [schedule](https://www.earlparkfestival.com/schedule) for specific times.

 The festival has been home to bluegrass music since the early days in the 1970s.
 Music will occur rain or shine on Friday evening, Saturday afternoon/evening, and Sunday afternoon/evening.